ProgrammingTeam1732/FRCNetworkTableLogging/README.md

 4. For further clarification, look inside the "example_config" file inside the zip.

-5. Run this by using the batch file inside the zip.
+5. Run this by using the batch file inside the zip. (all this does is use the command line to do "java -jar Logger.jar"

 Make sure you have java installed.